grimsa/grimsa.github.io/_posts/2017-02-08-rest-via-soap.md

 What felt right was solving this challenge in a generic way that would require almost no extra work on both service provider and service consumer sides.

-The idea was to use SOAP messages for transferring request and response data, yet make it invisible to both service providers and consumers.
+The idea was to use SOAP messages for transferring request and response data, yet make them invisible to both service providers and consumers.

 If direct access to a REST API looked like this: